 One chapter remained in the dramatic story of Cumberland Gap.
 In 1886, the historic mountain pass figured in a large industrial promotion scheme which gave birth to the city of Middlesboro, Ky.
-An English syndicate, planning to exploit mineral resources in the area, spent millions of dollars in land purchases and industrial development.
-In 1893, before development was complete, financial reverses caused the scheme to collapse; but Middlesboro has continued to grow and thrive.
+An English syndicate, planning to exploit mineral resources in the area, spent millions of west, was more rapidly and more deeply dollars in land purchases and industrial development.
+In 1893, before development was complete, financial reverses caused the scheme to collapse; but Middlesboro refused to become a ghost town and the plans of the boom were in part realized.

-Later History of the Area

-markets.